timothyliutl/inventorysite/README.md

 ## Inventory React

 ### Description
 The purpose of this project is to create a modern website to find items in the 5th floor lab in Stirling Hall.
-The goal by using React is to speed up development time and to make it easier for multiple developers to collaborate on the site.
+The goal of this project is to speed up development time and to make it easier for multiple developers to collaborate on the site, by using React and typescript.

 ### Technology used
 This project uses React.JS for the frontend and a PHP api for the backend.
 Imports for this repository include MaterialUI, React-Player, and React-Bootstrap.